Msaghu/aws-bootcamp-cruddur-2023/journal/week6.md

  ```
  docker push $ECR_BACKEND_FLASK_URL:latest
  ```

-### Step 4: Push a React Image to the container we created above for the frontend

 # Write an ECS Task Definition file for Fargate
 ### Step 5: Create Task and Execution Roles for Task definition